DocNow/docnow/docs/index.md

 ensure ethical practices in web archiving by building conversations between archivists and the communities they are documenting.

+The DocNow application has been developed with generous support from the [Mellon Foundation].

 ## Architecture

 This repository houses the complete DocNow application which is comprised of a